Influence Maximization with Bandits: Motivation and Related Work

 {\bf Multi-armed Bandit}: The stochastic multi-armed bandit (MAB) paradigm was first proposed in~\cite{lai1985asymptotically}.
 In the traditional framework, there are $m$ arms each of which has an unknown reward distribution.
 The bandit game proceeds in rounds and in every round $s$, an arm is played and a corresponding reward is generated by sampling the reward distribution for that arm.
 This game continues for a fixed number of rounds $T$.
-Some of the arms result in higher rewards than others.
-There are two natural alternative goals for a bandit game.
-One goal is to minimize the regret resulting from playing suboptimal arms across rounds ({\sl regret minimization}).
-This results in a tradeoff between \emph{exploration} (try arms we don't know much about, in the hope of finding better arms) and \emph{exploitation} (pull the arm which we have learned gives high rewards, in expectation).
+Our goal is to minimize the regret resulting from playing suboptimal arms across rounds ({\sl regret minimization}).
+This results in a trade-off between \emph{exploration} (sampling arms to learn about them) and \emph{exploitation} (pulling the arm which we think gives the highest expected reward).
 Auer et al. \cite{auer2002finite} proposed algorithms which can achieve the optimal regret of $\mathcal{O}(\log(T))$ over $T$ rounds.
-An alternative goal of the game is to learn the properties (such as mean) of the underlying reward distributions ({\sl pure exploration}).
-For previous work on pure exploration for MAB, see ~\cite{bubeck2011pure,gabillon2012best,mannor2004sample}.
+The \emph{combinatorial} multiarmed bandit paradigm is an extension where we can pull a set of arms (a `superarm') together~\cite{gai2012combinatorial,chen2013combinatorial,gai2010learning,anantharam1987asymptotically}.
+The subsequent reward could be a linear \cite{gai2012combinatorial} or non-linear \cite{chen2013combinatorial} combination of the individual rewards.
+Gai et al. \cite{gai2012combinatorial} and Chen et al. \cite{chen2013combinatorial} consider a CMAB framework with access to an approximation oracle to find the best (super)arm to be played in each round.
+Gopalan et al. \cite{gopalan2014thompson} propose a Thompson sampling based algorithm for regret minimization.
+Chen et al.~\cite{chen2014combinatorial} introduce the notion that triggering superarms can also probabilistically trigger other arms.
+They target both ad placement on web pages and viral marketing applications under semi-bandit feedback~\cite{audibert2011minimax}.
+They propose an algorithm based on the upper confidence bound (UCB) called combinatorial UCB (CUCB) for obtaining an optimal regret of $\mathcal{O}(\log(T))$.
+However, they assume the often-unrealistic ``edge-level'' feedback and did not experimentally test their algorithm.
+In contrast, in this work we consider more realistic ``node-level" feedback and show that our proposed algorithm gives strong empirical performance.
+More recently, Lei et al. \cite{lei2015online} studied the related, but very different, problem of maximizing the distinct number of nodes activated across rounds.
+However, they assume edge-level feedback, do not establish any quality guarantees, and do not theoretically compare performance of their approach with that achievable when influence probabilities are known.
+Further, they synthetically assigned ``true" probabilities while we also test our algorithms on datasets where these probabilities are learned from real data.